 Sexually transmitted infections (STIs) and sexually transmitted diseases (STDs) can be a serious concern.
 Left untreated, infections can cause irreversible damage to your reproductive system.
 Both STIs and STDs can pass onto newborns during childbirth if the mother is infected and remains untreated.
 All services are free and confidential, get tested!
-Free STD Screening in Lexington, Staunton and Waynesboro, Virginia.
+Free STD Screening in Lexington and Staunton, Virginia.
 Schedule an appointment.

 Getting STI Screening is just good healthcare.